Please sign in to download the files. A new tab will open where you can login/register.

 Thermodynamic Experimental Solubility Data in PBS

-Note: Solubility results obtained by this method might be different from similar kinetic solubility measurements, where DMSO was used as a co-solvent, which may exponentially increase compound solubility.
+Note: Solubility results obtained by this method can be different from similar kinetic solubility measurements, where DMSO was used as a co-solvent, which may exponentially increase compound solubility.

 Kinetic Experimental Solubility Data in PBS

-The procedure includes visual determination of solubility by observing scattering of solutions under the following conditions:
+The procedure includes visual determination of solubility by observing the scattering of solutions under the following conditions:

-• 5 mМ in phosphate buffer with 2.5 % DMSO
+• 5 mM in phosphate buffer with 2.5 % DMSO

-• 1 mМ in phosphate buffer with 0.5 % DMSO
+• 1 mM in phosphate buffer with 0.5 % DMSO

-It is measured for over 12,000 compounds, mainly from the Life Chemicals Advanced Subset of General Fragments.
-Approximately 81 % of these fragments are soluble in phosphate buffer at 1 mM, and 66 % – at 5 mM.
+This value is measured for approximately 12,000 compounds, mainly from the Life Chemicals Advanced Fragment Library.
+Approximately 81 % of these fragments are soluble in phosphate buffer at 1 mM and 66 % – at 5 mM.

 High Solubility Fragment Subset